 As a Project Coordinator for the Community Clinic Consortium, Tacie is responsible for supporting the Consortium’s project development, education, advocacy, and outreach efforts.
 She is passionate about promoting the wellbeing and success of community health clinics and their members.
 Tacie received her undergraduate degree in Psychology and Science in Society from Wesleyan University and aims to get a graduate degree in Social Work and Public Policy.
 Tacie is excited to use data-driven practices to advance the work of health centers in Contra Costa and Solano Counties.

 Operations and Finance Manager

 As the Operations and Finance Manager, Brandie is responsible for management of the Consortium finance, operations, technology, human resources, and assisting the other members of the staff as needed.
 She has a very diverse professional background, starting with her education at Cal Poly San Luis Obispo where she studied Finance and Economics.
 Brandie obtained most of her office experience after starting and running a small business with her husband for over seven years.
-She has also worked and volunteered for non-profit organizations such as the YMCA, Mocha Moms, and the PTA.
+She has also worked and volunteered for non-profit organizations such as the YMCA, Mocha Moms, and the Washington Elementary PTA.
 Originally from Southern California, then a resident of the Central Coast for twelve years, Brandie is glad live in a diverse area such as the East Bay and have the opportunity to work for an organization that does so much for local health centers and the community at large.